-This model was reviewed by three expert reviewers, two who believed the model was good and one who believed it was un-usable.
+This model was reviewed by three expert reviewers, two who believed the model was good and one who believed it was unusable.
 The first reviewer noted that the model included the known location where they had observed the species.
 The second reviewer noted that many of the areas where they had documented the species were captured in this model, but it was not an exact match.
 One area east of Gunnison where the reviewer had an observation record was not included and areas of un-suitable habitat, including riparian areas of Ohio Creek and Tomichi Creek and Gambel oak woodlands (especially north of Blue Mesa Reservoir) were included in the model.
-The third reviewer echoed these comments but knew of locations of the species on Sapinero Mesa not included in the model and noted areas of

-Douglas fir, riparian areas and irrigated meadows should not be included in the model.
-This model should be considered for eventual revision.
+The third reviewer echoed these comments but knew of locations of the species on Sapinero Mesa not included in the model and noted areas of Douglas fir, riparian areas and irrigated meadows should not be included in the model.